Mosaic is an interdisciplinary research group aiming at unravelling life science problems using advanced photonic tools.

 – Quantitative phase imaging (QPI)

-– Coherent Raman (CARS / SRS) microscopy, spectroscopy and endoscopy
+– Coherent Raman (CARS / SRS/ CSRS) microscopy, spectroscopy

 Biological problems addressed by Mosaic